tfb123/BiohazardWriteUp/README.md

 # Hidden closet

-From the file that we downloaded in FTP, we had important.txt info that we have /hidde_closet/ room.
+From the file that we downloaded in FTP, we had important.txt info that have /hidden_closet/ room.

 From the MO disk 1 we have: wpbwbxr wpkzg pltwnhro, txrks_xfqsxrd_bvv_fy_rvmexa_ajk